Chronic vs Acute Pain – Which Type Are You Suffering From?

 Read on and I'll explain why.

-Why Do I Need To Know Which Type Of Pain I Have?
+Why You Need To Know Which Type Of Pain You Have

-The reason why it's so important for you to make a distinction between chronic and acute pain is that they need to be treated and cared for in completely different ways.
+The reason it's so important make a distinction between acute and chronic pain is that they need to be treated and cared for in completely different ways.

-And the advice on this website is solely for managing chronic lower back pain.
+Because the advice on this website is focused on helping people to manage and get rid of persistent, chronic back pain.

 What Is Acute Pain?